 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 British passport holders visiting Suriname as tourists and arriving at Johan Adolf Pengel International Airport in Paramaribo are no longer required to obtain a visa before travel.
 You can now get a single entry tourist card on arrival.
+When paying for the tourist card you will need to pay the exact money in Euros, credit cards will not be accepted.
 If you are travelling to Suriname for other purposes, arriving at another port of entry, or need a multiple entry visa, you should apply for a visa before travel at a Surinamese Consulate.
 Visa information can be obtained from the Suriname Consulate in Amsterdam.
-Telephone: (00) (31) 206 426 137; Fax: (00) (31) 206 465 311; email: firstname.lastname@example.org
+Telephone: (00) (31) 206 426 137; Fax: (00) (31) 206 465 311; email: email@example.com

 You can also contact the Suriname Honorary Consul in the UK: